New Year's cuisine

 Sendai Zoni (Miyagi Prefecture)

-"Sendai Zoni" has been eaten in the Sendai domain since the end of the Edo period.
-It is a gorgeous, colorful ozoni made with large grilled goby, salmon roe, Sendai parsley, and "ohikina" made from daikon radish, carrot, and burdock, and it is said that it is common to eat this ozoni during the first three days of the New Year in the Sendai city area.
+"Sendai Zoni"has been eaten in the Sendai domain since the end of the Edo period.
+It is a colorful and luxurious zoni (rice cake soup) that includes large grilled goby fish, salmon roe, Sendai celery, and "ohikina" made from daikon radish, carrots, and burdock root.
+It is said to be common to eat this zoni during the first three days of the New Year in and around downtown Sendai.

 Ohira (Fukushima Prefecture)

-This local dish, which originates from the area around Tadami Town in Minamiaizu County, Fukushima Prefecture, is a stew made with grilled and dried minnows, yam, burdock, maitake mushroom, kelp, and deep-fried tofu.
-It is said to have been named "ohira" (
+This is a local dish from the area around Tadami Town in Minamiaizu District, Fukushima Prefecture.
+It is a stew made with dried and grilled minnows, along with ingredients such as yam, burdock root, maitake mushrooms, kelp, and fried tofu.
+It"ohira"is said to have gotten its name

 This is a visually gorgeous New Year's dish made in Tadami Town, one of Japan's snowiest areas, using ingredients that can be stored for a long time during the snow-covered period